RihardsTirums/advertisement/README.md

 ### How It Works

 The application supports language switching between Latvian, English, and Russian.
-The user can change the language using a dropdown menu, and the language is stored in the session to persist across pages.
+The user can change the language using a dropdown menu, and the language is stored in the session or cookies to persist across pages.

-The session-based language switching is implemented using the **Strategy Pattern**.
+The language switching is implemented using the **Strategy Pattern**.
 This allows for flexibility in how the language preference is stored (e.g., sessions, cookies, etc.).

 ### Design Pattern